Graptoveria Debbie Description

 Our favorite echeveria-like succulent!
 Graptoveria Debbie boasts thick leaves with lavender-pink coloration that are attractively arranged on a rosette.
 What a wonder color accent photographed here in our deep rose pot.

 Graptoverias are hardier than Echeverias and faster growing and much easy to start from leaf or stem cuttings.
 They tolerate full sun and a great deal of shade.
-Graptoverias are less prone to rotting than Echeverias as well.
+We prefer this variety over Echeveria Perle von Nurnberg (which it resembles.)
+Debbie, was in our opinion a much better plant.
+Overall we are finding the Graptoverias do not rot out as easily as Echeverias do.

 Grapatoveria enjoy full to so part shade..
 Water regularly over the summer months letting the soil dry out between watering.
 Fertilize in the spring.
 Zone 9-11.Cold hardy to 20-30 degrees.